Winnetka 83 Exceptional

 What's it like Living in Winnetka?

-Using data and statistics Winnetka has received a livability score of 83/100.
-This score is ranked in the 97th percentile when compared to all other cities.
-Pack your bags!
-This is a very high score in comparison to other US cities.
-Living in Winnetka could be a great choice!
-Winnetka has also earned the rare honor of ranking in the top 10 percentile among all cities.
-For each of the livability categories, we can establish that Winnetka ranks very well for crime (A+), education (A+) and housing (B+).
-Winnetka does not score well for the following: cost of living (F).
-It might be a good idea to take a closer look at each category to find out why.
+With a livability score of 83 out of 100, Winnetka is ranked #831 in the United States and #39 in Illinois.
+Based on this score, Winnetka would be considered a very livable city!
+The cherry on top is that Winnetka also ranks in the top 10 percent of all cities.
+For each of the livability categories, we see that Winnetka ranks very well for crime (A+), education (A+) and housing (A+).
+Winnetka does not rank well for the following: cost of living (F).
+It might be a smart idea to take a closer look at each category to find out why.

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Winnetka market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

 Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Winnetka.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Winnetka are affordable.
-The median home price for Winnetka homes is $1,132,400, which is 547.8% higher than the Illinois average.
-If we take a closer look at the affordability of homes in Winnetka, we’ll see that the home price to income ratio is 4.5, which is 50% higher than the Illinois average.
+Median real estate prices in Winnetka come in at $2,042,475, which is 561.9% higher than the Illinois average.
+The home price to income ratio compares the median home prices to the median household income.
+In Winnetka, the home price to income ratio is 5.4, which is 54.3% higher than the Illinois average.

 Best Places to Live in and Around Winnetka